silveredgold/beta-protection/docs/guide/installation.md

 ### Beta Censoring

 Beta Censoring is a new highly flexible open source censoring server.
-You can find all the guides and documentation for Beta Censoring [here](https://silveredgold.github.io/beta-censoring/), or check out the [GitHub repository](https://github.com/silveredgold/beta-censoring/).
+You can find all the guides and documentation for Beta Censoring [here](https://silveredgold.github.io/beta-censoring/).
+Make sure you follow the Installation guide for Beta Censoring to get set up.

 Once you have the server running, you're good to continue with setting up Beta Protection.